-Both federal and the state governments require you to meet certain basic academic standards in order to remain eligible for financial assistance.
+Federal and the state governments require you to meet certain basic academic standards in order to remain eligible for financial assistance.
+Here's what you need to know.

 The federal government and the state government standards are different.
 You must be aware of two different sets of rules - one for federal aid (PELL, SEOG, Work Study and Direct Loans) and one for state aid such as TAP and APTS.
 Failure to meet one or more of the established standards of Satisfactory Academic Progress (SAP) will make a student ineligible for financial aid.